hamza-med/hamza-med/README.md

 <br/>

 ## 💼 About Me
-- Full Stack Web Developer with expertise in both frontend and backend technologies.
+- 🌱 Full Stack Web Developer with expertise in both frontend and backend technologies.

-- Passionate about creating seamless and efficient web applications.
+- 🔭 Passionate about creating seamless and efficient web applications.

+- ☁️ I've keen interest in cloud computing.
+So,I'm learning AWS

-- I'm currently open for job opportunities and collaboration on web projects!.
+- 🤝 I'm currently open for job opportunities and collaboration on web projects!.
 <br/>

 ## 🛠️ Skills